justjake/quickjs-emscripten/README.md

 Install from `npm`: `npm install --save quickjs-emscripten` or `yarn add quickjs-emscripten`.

-The root entrypoint of this library is the `getQuickJS` function, which returns a promise that resolves to a [QuickJS singleton](doc/classes/quickjs.md) when the Emscripten WASM module is ready.
+The root entrypoint of this library is the `getQuickJS` function, which returns a promise that resolves to a [QuickJS singleton](./doc/classes/quickjs.md) when the QuickJS WASM module is ready.

 Once `getQuickJS` has been awaited at least once, you also can use the `getQuickJSSync` function to directly access the singleton engine in your synchronous code.